runemadsen/ok-go/README.md

 golang-rails-template
 =====================

-A template for golang web applications inspired by Ruby on Rails
+An opiniated template for golang web applications inspired by Ruby on Rails.
+But soooooooo much faster.